-The two DMC reviews may be combined if the study is fully enrolled at the time of the first DMC review.
-The DMC may support any health authority interactions or internal discussions based on their review.
-The study team will remain blinded to the data that the DMC will review until database lock for the primary analysis of the study, which will occur when all randomized subjects have been followed for 38 (\pm 3) days from randomization.
+At the time of the safety review the DMC will also review all available preliminary efficacy data and will support any health authority interactions or internal discussions based on their review.
+The study team will remain blinded to the data that the DMC will review until database lock for the primary analysis of the study, which will occur when all randomized subjects have been followed for $38 (\pm 3)$ days from randomization.